mre/endler.dev/content/2025/reinvent-the-wheel/index.md

 Anyhow...

 To *really* understand something on a fundamental level, you have to implement a toy version first.
-It doesn't matter if its any good; you can throw it away later.
+It doesn't matter if it's any good; you can throw it away later.
 In Computer Science, for example, there are many concepts that are commonly understood to be beyond the abilities of mere mortals: databases, cryptography, and monads come to mind.

 More people should know how caches, version control, or web servers work.

-Think more about simple things and implement simple things yourself
+## Reinvent Simple Things Yourself

 Too often, fundamental things are taken for granted.
 For example "strings" and "paths" are super tricky concepts in programming.